-Whether you’re reading this on the day it’s published or on some far away date in the future: Welcome!
+Whether you’re reading this new counseling blog on the day it’s published or on some far away date in the future: Welcome!

 I’m both excited and relieved to be opening the doors to my new online home today.
 It’s been a long time coming and I’m tremendously grateful that you’re here.